Overview of the Most Important Certifications and Ratings Used in the Built Environment

 GRESB, founded in 2009, is the leading investor‑driven ESG benchmark for real estate portfolios and funds, used by more than 1,500 property companies, REITs, and investment managers worldwide.
 Its assessment framework evaluates management practices, strategy, risk oversight, energy and GHG performance, water and waste management, tenant engagement, and broader social impact.

-The methodology is closely aligned with major global standards - including ISSB, GRI, the Paris Agreement, and the UN SDGs - ensuring consistency with institutional investor expectations.
-As a result, GRESB has become the de facto global standard for ESG reporting in the real estate sector, with many pension funds and sovereign wealth funds now requiring participation as a condition of capital allocation.
+The methodology is closely aligned with major global standards and initiatives - including ISSB, GRI, the Paris Agreement, and the UN SDGs - ensuring consistency with institutional investor expectations.
+As a result, GRESB has become widely regarded as a leading global benchmark for ESG reporting in the real estate sector, with many pension funds and sovereign wealth funds now requiring participation as a condition of capital allocation.

 5. CRREM (Carbon Risk Real Estate Monitor) | https://crrem.org/

-ESG Focus: Environmental / Governance Primary Use: Europe (originated), now global
+Type: Initiative ESG Focus: Environmental / Governance Primary Use: Europe (originated), Global (now)

 CRREM is an EU‑developed tool that has since gained global adoption as a leading method for assessing carbon‑stranding risk within real estate portfolios.
 It provides science‑based decarbonization pathways aligned with the Paris Agreement and the Science Based Targets initiative (SBTi), enabling owners and investors to understand whether individual assets remain on a Paris‑aligned trajectory.